SibaIssa/ROS2-service-for-MST/README.md

 # ROS2-service-for-MST
 ---
-This repository contains a ROS2 service for searching minimum spanning tree of the graph.
+This repository contains a ROS2 service for searching the minimum spanning tree of the graph.
 In order to run the code on your device you can follow the following steps:
 ---
 ### Pull the following docker if you have ubuntu version 20:
 ```